 Zoë Keating is a one-woman orchestra.
 She uses a cello and a foot-controlled laptop to record layer upon layer of cello, creating intricate, haunting and compelling music.
-Zoë is known for both her use of technology - which she uses to sample her cello onstage - and for her DIY approach, selling at last count 60,000 copies of her self-released albums without the help of a record label.
+Zoë is known for both her use of technology - which she uses to sample her cello onstage - and for her DIY approach, releasing her music online without the help of a record label.

-A cellist since the age of eight, Zoë obtained a liberal arts degree from Sarah Lawrence College and spent her 20's working at a software startup while moonlighting as a cellist in rock bands.
+Born in Canada and a cellist since the age of eight, Zoë obtained a liberal arts degree from Sarah Lawrence College and spent her 20's working at a software startup while moonlighting as a cellist in rock bands.
 She eventually combined the cello and the computer, developing her signature style of live-layered music while improvising for late night crowds at her Francisco warehouse.
-In 2003 Zoë quit her tech job to focus on making layered cello music.
+In 2003 Zoë quit her tech job to focus on making music.

 Zoë's grassroots, label-less approach has garnered her much public attention and press.
 She speaks regularly about artist-empowerment, has been profiled on NPR's All Things Considered and named a Young Global Leader by the World Economic Forum.
 She serves on the boards of the San Francisco chapter of the Recording Academy, the Magik Magik Orchestra and CASH Music, a nonprofit organization that builds open source digital tools for musicians and labels.